Jennifer E. Smith (biologist): Early life and education

 Before joining the faculty at Mills College, she was an American Association of University Women postdoctoral fellow with Daniel T. Blumstein at the Department of Ecology and Evolutionary Biology, as well as in the Institute for Society and Genetics, at the University of California, Los Angeles.

-Work and academic contributions
+Awards and academic honors

+Smith was elected as a Fellow of the Animal Behavior Society in 2026 [] and received the Penny Bernstein Distinguished Teaching Award from the Animal Behavior Society in 2017.
+Other awards bestowed upon Smith include several other teaching awards, including one from Phi Beta Kappa.
+She also received fellowships from the American Society of University Women and from the P.E.O.
+Sisterhood International.

+Research contributions

 Smith is known for her contributions to our understanding of sociality in free-living mammals.
 Among her most prominent contributions are those focused on animal social networks, comparative social evolution, the fission-fusion society of and coalition formation in spotted hyenas, leadership in mammalian societies, explaining large-scale patterns of collective animal behavior, intergroup conflict, and intragroup coalitions across mammalian societies.
 Since 2013, she has managed her own Long-term Study on the Behavioral Ecology of the California ground squirrel at Briones Regional Park.
 This project on marked individual ground squirrels is revealing new insights into the nexus among behavioral type (i.e., personality traits), stress physiology, parasite loads, microbial diversity, carnivory, and social networks in a changing world.
 More broadly, Smith also applies comparative approaches to understand patterns of (in)equality, cooperation, and leadership in social mammals.